hechang22/exSEEK/README.md

 ## Notes

 1. Most of the intermediate files are omitted because of space limitations.
-2. The origin folders is: `/WORK/hechang/summer` on the T-cluster.
+2. The origin folder is: `/WORK/hechang/summer` on the T-cluster.